Dunera

 Valentin Julius Adolf Klotzkowski (44) GP, NL, K

-Werner Kurt Siegfried Krein (Krain) (27) GP, NL, K
+Werner Kurt Siegfried Krain (27) GP, NL, K

 Jew from Germany, foreman of a printing works in England.
 The British listed him as a refugee, the decision of 6 November 1939 against internment was reversed on 20 January 1940, which cost him his life.

-Richard Kuba(c)k (35) GP, NL, K
+Richard Kuback (35) GP, NL, K

 Nazi opponent who worked as a jeweller in his native Austria.

-Konrad Lamberti (74) GP, K
+Konrad Lamberty (74) GP, K

 Heinrich Christian Langheck (43) GP, NL, K